Surcharging

 Surcharge rate (in percentage) applicable to the merchant.

-3. Our system will processes the payment and returns a response indicating the outcome.
+4. If all system-level validations pass, our system will processes the payment and returns a response indicating the outcome.
 You can learn the outcome of the request via GET /checkout/v3/payment/{id} or wait for the Payment webhook You can determine the result by checking the status and responseCode fields in the response.

 1. status: The primary outcome of the transaction, either Approved or Declined.